 We also like to have veggie trays for easy eats while we're getting ready.
 This candy-corn themed veggie tray was super easy and a big hit!

 And one year we made a fun 'ghosts in the graveyard' veggie dip too (the ghosts are hard-boiled eggs with black olive garnish).

 Halloween Stuffed Peppers or Pumpkins from Go Dairy Free

-Here are a few ways to enjoy some time together:
+Here are a few ways to enjoy time together on Halloween night!

-- Watch It's the Great Pumpkin, Charlie Brown (especially if you missed it when it aired on tv ;) or Hocus Pocus if you have older kids!
+- Watch a favorite movie like It's the Great Pumpkin, Charlie Brown (especially if you missed it when it aired on tv ;) or Hocus Pocus if you have older kids!

 - Play a game of Halloween Charades together (also a free printable!)

 - Sort your candy and decide what you will donate to the troops -- find a dentist who has a Halloween Candy Buy-back in your area.